Monday December 5th

-The following are questions that are often asked about the new Animal Control Ordinance and its associated fees.
-If you have questions about the Animal Ordinance or fees that aren't on this list, please contact Neil Anthon .
+The following are questions that are often asked about Animal Control Ordinances and associated fees.
+If you have questions about the Animal Ordinance or fees not found on this list, please contact Neil Anthon (City Attorney's Office) at (406) 455-8449.

 Where can I get a copy of the new ordinance?

-Copies of the new ordinance are available online (pdf link below): A hard-copy of the ordinance can be obtained from the City Clerk’s office, Room 202, Civic Center Building
+Copies of the ordinance are available online (pdf link below): A hard-copy of the ordinance can be obtained from the City Clerk’s office, Room 202, Civic Center Building.

 Where can I obtain permit and registration forms and pay my fees?